cedardevs/onestop/docs/developer/quickstart.md

 `./helm/infraInstall.sh`
   - Note that the `infraInstall.sh` could, theoretically, be accomplished by using the `kubectl` deploy method in Skaffold; however, Skaffold does not yet support multiple deploy types, and we are already leveraging the `jib` deploy method.
 See [this issue](https://github.com/GoogleContainerTools/skaffold/issues/2875#issuecomment-533737766) to track progress.
+  - Note: refer [Uninstall ECK Operator](#Uninstall ECK Operator) for cleaning up prior to this if you've run the infraInstall before.

 #### Recommended Install Steps
 ```